Active learning and explicit electrostatics enable accurate modeling of electrolytes: Introduction

 However, for both system-specific and universal MLIPs, there are two common challenges.
 The first challenge is the explicit incorporation of electrostatic interactions, which are predominant long-range interactions in electrolytes.
 This challenge arises from the inherent locality of MLIPs, as interatomic interactions are accounted for only within a finite cutoff radius, thus neglecting the long-range effects.
 Although several approaches to incorporate electrostatic interactions have been developed~\cite{ko2021fourth,zhang2022deep,unke2019physnet,yao2018tensormol,ko2023accurate}, local MLIPs without explicit electrostatic interactions have also been successfully applied to the modeling of pure solvents and electrolytes~\cite{batatia2023foundation,ju2025application,magduau2023machine,niblett2025transferability}, as the major portion of electrostatic interactions can still be captured within a typical cutoff radius (5\textendash6\AA)~\cite{magduau2023machine}.
-Thus, quantifying the impact of explicit incorporation of electrostatic interactions in modeling liquid electrolytes would clarify whether their inclusion is necessary.
+However, it was also shown that for modeling electrolyte solutions, MLIPs with explicit long-range interactions outperform local ones not only in force and energy errors but also yield a more qualitatively correct solvation environment for ions~\cite{kocer2024machine}.
+Thus, quantifying the impact of the explicit incorporation of electrostatic interactions in modeling polar solvents and liquid electrolytes would help to clarify whether their inclusion is necessary.